What are non-adjusting events?

 - IAS 10.14 provides a going concern override.
 If a non-adjusting event is significant enough to affect the going concern assumption, the entity may need to change the basis of preparation entirely.

 - Disclosure without financial effect is incomplete.
-IAS 10.21(b) requires either an estimate or an explicit statement that one cannot be made.
+IAS 10.21 (b) requires either an estimate or an explicit statement that one cannot be made.
 Omitting both is a deficiency.

 Why it matters in practice

 Consider an engineering group that exports precision components to EU customers.
 In January, the EU announces new tariffs affecting imports from non-EU competitors, effective April.
-The tariffs do not apply to the entity directly, but they increase the competitor's landed cost by approximately 15%, which management expects will shift orders back.
+The tariffs don't apply to the entity directly, but they increase the competitor's landed cost by approximately 15%, which management expects will shift orders back.
 The tariff announcement occurred after year end with no evidence that the policy existed or was probable at 31 December.
 This is a non-adjusting event.
 If the estimated revenue impact is material (say 6-9% of current revenue), IAS 10.21 requires disclosure of the nature and estimated financial effect.

-Teams frequently disclose non-adjusting events without including the estimated financial effect required by IAS 10.21(b).
-A disclosure that describes the event but omits the financial impact — or the explicit statement that one cannot be estimated — is incomplete and does not meet the standard.
+Teams frequently disclose non-adjusting events without including the estimated financial effect required by IAS 10.21 (b).
+A disclosure that describes the event but omits the financial impact (or the explicit statement that one cannot be estimated) is incomplete and doesn't meet the standard.
+We've seen this on about half the engagements we review.
+The note reads well at first glance, but IAS 10.21 (b) requires either a number or an explicit statement that an estimate cannot be made.
+Omitting both is a deficiency, and it's frustrating when it only surfaces at the review stage because the fix requires going back to the client.

 The IAS 10.14 going concern override is equally important and frequently missed.
 When a bank notifies the entity in February that it will not renew a critical credit facility maturing in the near term, the event itself is non-adjusting (the bank's decision was taken after year end).
 But teams stop at the classification and disclosure step without evaluating whether the going concern basis of accounting is still appropriate.
-IAS 10.14-16 require a separate assessment, and the conclusion must be documented.
+IAS 10.14 -16 require a separate assessment, and the conclusion must be documented.
 A single post-year-end event can force a complete change in the basis of preparation.

 Key standard references

-- IAS 10.3(b): Definition of non-adjusting events — events indicative of conditions that arose after the end of the reporting period.
+- IAS 10.3 (b) defines non-adjusting events as events indicative of conditions that arose after the end of the reporting period.

 Related terms